Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Simulations using observed NYC precinct data

 \subsection{Summary of additional simulations}

-We have run a number of additional simulation studies that can be found in Appendices B, E, and F that cover a wide range of situations including misspecification of the $\boldsymbol{A}$ matrix, the presence of an unmeasured variable affecting both treatment times and the outcome, smoothed estimates of $\Delta(q)$, heterogeneous treatment effects, simulations based on other outcomes in the NYC data, and fully simulated data with known generating processes.
-One key takeaway from these simulations is that the presence of an unmeasured covariate affecting treatment times and the outcome does not bias our results or affect the validity of our inferential procedure.
+We have run a number of additional simulation studies that can be found in Appendices C,E, G and H that cover a wide range of situations including the presence of an unmeasured variable affecting both treatment times and the outcome, smoothed estimates of $\Delta(q)$, heterogeneous treatment effects, and simulations based on other outcomes in the NYC data.
+One key takeaway from these simulations is that the presence of an unmeasured covariate affecting treatment times and the outcome does not necessarily bias our results or affect the validity of our inferential procedure.
+We simulate situations where an unmeasured confounder follows an AR(1) or seasonal process, and we are still able to obtain unbiased results while existing methods are biased.
 This confirms the theoretical results in Section \ref{sec:estimands} suggesting that our approach is robust to unmeasured confounders as long as stationarity holds.
-Another key takeaway is that misspecifying the $\boldsymbol{A}$ matrix does not bias our results, however it can slightly impact the construction of credible intervals.
-While we maintain unbiased estimates of treatment effects if nonzero elements of $\boldsymbol{A}$ are incorrectly assumed to be zero, our uncertainty estimates are not accounting for all temporal correlation inherent in the data and therefore we obtain credible interval coverages slightly below the nominal level.
-We explore scenarios where the true $\Delta(q)$ values are smooth in $q$, and show that if smoothness of $q$ is incorporated into the estimation procedure, then more efficient estimates of marginal treatment effects can be obtained.

-We evaluated model performance in a similar manner on the remaining three outcomes of interest in our data analysis: violent crimes, proactive arrests, and the racial disparity in proactive arrests.
+Time-varying, unmeasured confounders could still negatively impact inference if they are non-stationary themselves or if their effect on the outcome changes over time.
+We also explore scenarios where the true $\Delta(q)$ values are smooth in $q$, and show that if smoothness of $q$ is incorporated into the estimation procedure, then more efficient estimates of marginal treatment effects can be obtained.
+We further evaluated model performance in a similar manner on the remaining three outcomes of interest in our data analysis: violent crimes, proactive arrests, and the racial disparity in proactive arrests.
 The results are mostly identical across the four outcomes with some minor differences.
-For all three outcomes our approach obtains credible interval coverages that are at, or near, the nominal level.
-In fact, the coverage for heterogeneous estimands for these outcomes is actually higher than the ones presented above for misdemeanor arrests, however, the main takeaway is similar, and coverage is best when only three time points are considered.
-In terms of bias, we obtain estimates for violent crimes and racial disparity measures that are effectively unbiased.
-We do see a small amount of bias for proactive arrests, though this bias is not substantial enough to reduce the coverage of the marginal estimands to below 90\%.
+For all three outcomes our approach obtains credible interval coverages that are at, or near, the nominal level for both marginal and heterogeneous estimands.
+We see a small amount of bias in the estimates of $\Delta(q)$ for violent crimes and proactive arrests that could be due to mild amounts of model misspecification or non-stationarity.
+However, it is not substantial enough to drastically impact coverage rates for either outcome.